smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 # Touch Input
-Navigation applications have support for touch events like single taps, double-taps, panning, and pinch gestures.
+Navigation applications support touch events like single taps, double-taps, panning, and pinch gestures.
 You can use the `SDLTouchManager` class to get touch events, or you can manage the touch events yourself by listening for the `SDLDidReceiveTouchEventNotification` notification.

 !!!
 NOTE
 You must have a valid and approved `appId` from an OEM in order to receive touch events.